-The Audit Committee met eight times during 2016.
+The Audit Committee met ten times during 2017.
 The Audit Committee has adopted a written charter that is available to stockholders on the Company's website at www.chimerix.com.
-The information on our website is not incorporated by reference into this Proxy Statement or our Annual Report for fiscal 2016.
+The information on our website is not incorporated by reference into this Proxy Statement or our Annual Report for fiscal 2017.

-Report of the Audit Committee of the Board of Directors\
+Report of the Audit Committee of the Board of Directors

-The Audit Committee has reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2016 with management of the Company.
-The Audit Committee has discussed with the independent registered public accounting firm the matters required to be discussed by Statement on Auditing Standards No. 61, as amended (AICPA, Professional Standards, Vol. 1.
-AU section 380), as adopted by the Public Company Accounting Oversight Board ("PCAOB") in Rule 3200T.
+The Audit Committee has reviewed and discussed the audited financial statements for the fiscal year ended December 31, 2017 with management of the Company.
+The Audit Committee has discussed with the independent registered public accounting firm the matters required to be discussed by Statement on Auditing Standards No. 1301, Communicating with Audit Committees, as adopted by the Public Company Accounting Oversight Board ("PCAOB") in Rule 3200T.
 The Audit Committee has also received the written disclosures and the letter from the independent registered public accounting firm required by applicable requirements of the PCAOB regarding the independent accountants' communications with the Audit Committee concerning independence, and has discussed with the independent registered public accounting firm the accounting firm's independence.
-Based on the foregoing, the Audit Committee has recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2016.
+Based on the foregoing, the Audit Committee has recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2017.